 - Making slideshows.

-- Accessing photos that you've uploaded to Google+, Blogger and Hangouts.
+- Accessing photos you uploaded to Google+, Blogger, and Hangouts.

 - Following people.